SEDRAproject/SEDRA/README.md

 - An "AZ" report, with all countries sorted alphabetically
 - An "SI" file sorted by Safety Index.
 This one is the most useful when deciding upon immigration rules.

 Only the latest reports are kept in the "main" folder.
-Previous ones are to moved to "Previous_Reports
+Previous ones are to moved to "Previous_Reports"

 Graphics files (SEDRA Charts):
 These files help get a glance at the trend of Covid safety by continent.